Abstract analogues of flux as symplectic invariants: Introduction

 \section{Introduction}

-{\bf Motivation.} An interesting invariant of a closed symplectic manifold $M$ is its flux group, a subgroup of $H^1(M;\R)$ obtained from the topology of loops of symplectic automorphisms.
+{\bf Motivation.} An interesting invariant of a closed symplectic manifold $M$ is its flux group, a subgroup of $H^1(M;\bR)$ obtained from the topology of loops of symplectic automorphisms \cite[Section 10.2]{salamon-mcduff-intro}.
 This can be effectively studied using Floer cohomology, one of the notable insights being that the flux group is always discrete \cite{ono06}.
-Now consider the following question: \begin{quote} \it Are there flux-type subgroups in $H^{2k-1}(M;\R)$, for $k>1$, which can be nontrivial for manifolds with $H^1(M;\R) = 0$? \end{quote} The last clause excludes one obvious direction, which is to consider the action of loops of symplectic automorphisms on $H^*(M;\R)$ (that action vanishes if $H^1(M;\R) = 0$ by the rigidity theorem \cite{lalonde-mcduff-polterovich97}).
+Now consider the following question: \begin{quote} \it Are there flux-type subgroups in $H^{2k-1}(M;\bR)$, for $k>1$, which can be nontrivial for manifolds with $H^1(M;\bR) = 0$? \end{quote} The last clause excludes one obvious direction, which is to take the subgroup formed by the image of $[\omega_M^k]$ under all the maps $H^{2k}(M;\bR) \rightarrow H^{2k-1}(M;\bR)$ induced by loops of symplectic automorphisms (this reproduces the flux group for $k = 1$, but it vanishes if $H^1(M;\bR) = 0$, by the rigidity theorem \cite{lalonde-mcduff-polterovich97}).
 Really, what the question is aiming for is a formalism in which higher degree differential forms replace the closed one-forms in their usual relation to symplectic vector fields, so anything related to symplectic automorphism groups can't really be the answer.
 This clarification may make the whole endeavour seem quixotic.
 Still, if one looks at it from the point of view of quantum cohomology $\mathit{QH}^*(M)$, the situation is less clear-cut.
-Passage to quantum cohomology generally reduces the grading to $\Z/2$, putting all odd degree cohomology formally on equal footing (but degree one classes retain a more direct connection to geometry, because their quantum product remains equal to the classical cup product).
+Passage to quantum cohomology generally reduces the grading to $\bZ/2$, putting all odd degree cohomology formally on equal footing (but degree one classes retain a more direct connection to geometry, because the quantum product with such a class remains equal to the classical cup product; this is by a version of the divisor axiom).
 In that vein, it turns out that one can give a partially positive answer to the question above, at least if one is willing to settle for an invariant which is somewhat more obscure, lacking the simplicity and geometric elegance of the flux group.